 Little Chico Creek has been designated as critical habitat for steelhead; however, the portion of Little Chico Creek that occurs within the BSA is positioned within the urban zone of the creek which contains only intermittent flows.
 The upstream canyon zone of the creek supports perennial flows and steelhead have been documented infrequently in this portion of Little Chico Creek (Brown and Mott 2002).
 Due to the lack of perennial flows within the portion of Little Chico Creek within the BSA, the BSA only supports habitat for steelhead migrants and strays from the upstream portion of the creek and only during high flow events.
 Steelhead juveniles and adults are not expected to hold or rear within the BSA due to lack of preferred habitat components.
 The proposed Project will require work within the channel of Little Chico Creek, but the in-channel work will be conducted when the creek is dry.
 As such, no fish species will be present at the time of construction and the Project will have no direct impacts to CCV steelhead.
-Further, any temporarily disturbed vegetation within the creek and along the creek banks will be re-planted and restored once the construction activities are complete.
-The project proposes to place approximately 276 cubic yards of rock slope protection (RSP) within Little Chico Creek to protect the banks and abutments, which will result in permanent impacts to 0.04 acres of CCV steelhead critical habitat.
+Further, any temporarily disturbed vegetation within the creek and along the creek banks will be replanted and restored once the construction activities are complete.
+The Project proposes to place approximately 330 cubic yards of rock slope protection (RSP) within the floodplain of Little Chico Creek to protect the banks and abutments, which will result in permanent impacts to approximately 0.02 acres and temporary impacts to 0.09 acres of CCV steelhead critical habitat.
+With the implementation of Mitigation Measure D.1, potential impacts are considered less than significant with mitigation incorporated.